 Due to the size of the Board, there were no additional committees.
 An efficiency test for the activities of the Administrative Board was not explicitly conducted, because improvement processes are constantly discussed and translated into action.

-The annual report of Mensch und Maschine Software SE as of December 31, 2023, as well as the group annual report as of December 31, 2023, including the management report for the group was set up by the Managing Directors and audited by dhpg GmbH Wirtschaftspruefungsgesellschaft (Universal successor of RSM GmbH Wirtschaftspruefungsgesellschaft Steuerberatungsgesellschaft) Stuttgart, and endorsed with an unqualified audit opinion.
+The annual report of Mensch und Maschine Software SE as of December 31, 2024, as well as the group annual report as of December 31, 2024, including the management report for the group was set up by the Managing Directors and audited by dhpg GmbH Wirtschafts-pruefungsgesellschaft, Stuttgart, and endorsed with an unqualified audit opinion.

 The Managing Directors' set up and the auditing reports from the auditing firm were available to all members of the Administrative Board.

-The auditor took part in the annual fiscal year report meeting on March 12, 2024, and reported upon all significant results of the audit.
+The auditor took part in the annual fiscal year report meeting on March 10, 2025, and reported upon all significant results of the audit.

 The Administrative Board reviewed the annual report and group annual report, the management and group management report and the Managing Directors' suggestion for the use of the net income for the year, and agreed to the annual report and group annual report, raising no objections after its own review.

 The Administrative Board has approved the annual report and group annual report, and agreed the Managing Directors' suggestion for the use of the net income for the year.

-The Administrative Board would like to thank all employees for their engagement in fiscal year 2023.
+The Administrative Board would like to thank all employees for their engagement in fiscal year 2024.

-Wessling, March 2024 The Administrative Board
+Wessling, March 2025 The Administrative Board